Khayyam-Sadigov/pashabank_plsql_exam/README.md

 30.10.2021	ŞƏNBƏ<br />
 31.10.2021	BAZAR<br />

+2 solutions: SQL only and with PL/SQL<br />

 10.* Create a trigger that will log the compilation of every :<br />
 •	View<br />
 •	Function<br />